Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Study Design

 \subsection{EDAPIBench Construction}

-We construct EDAPIBench, which comprises over 1,000 editing instances $M=(x,y)$ per LLM.
+We construct \texttt{EDAPIBench}, which comprises over 900 editing instances $M=(x,y)$ per LLM.
 For each instance, the editing input $x$ is a code completion prompt—specifically, a prompt that should yield the target up-to-date API $y$, but which the original LLM $f$ completes with the deprecated API $y_{d}$.
 The editing target is the corresponding up-to-date API $y$.
 Each editing instance serves as core data to evaluate the Effectiveness of model editing; additionally, for every instance, we construct Generalization, Portability, and Specificity datasets to assess the performance of the edited LLM $f_{e}$ across the three key dimensions.
 Figure~\ref{fig:bench_construction} illustrates the construction process of \texttt{EDAPIBench}.

 \textbf{Step 1: Code Completion Prompts Collection.} This step focuses on collecting code snippets that can serve as editing inputs $x$—specifically, prompts that require the up-to-date API $y$ for correct completion.
-To support this, we directly adopt the 145 API mappings collected from Wang et al.~\cite{wang2024llms}: these authors reviewed the documentation and change logs of each library, manually identified deprecated API $y_{d}$ occurrences, and paired each $y_{d}$ with its corresponding up-to-date replacement $y$.
-The mappings cover eight popular Python libraries (with specific version ranges shown in Figure \ref{fig:EDAPI—libraries-num}): PyTorch, TensorFlow, scikit-learn, SciPy, Pandas, Seaborn, Transformers, and NumPy.
-We then use the Sourcegraph tool\footnote{https://sourcegraph.com/search} to search open-source Python repositories for real-world code snippets that use the up-to-date APIs from these mappings.
-This process yields 65,596 functions containing calls to the target up-to-date APIs.
-For each function, we identify the line where the up-to-date API is invoked: the lines preceding this invocation line serve as candidate editing inputs $x$, while the invocation line itself acts as the ground truth for the target API $y$.
+Using the 145 API mappings from Wang et al.~\cite{wang2024llms}, which pair deprecated APIs $y_d$ with up-to-date replacements $y$ across eight popular Python libraries (Figure~\ref{fig:EDAPI—libraries-num}), we search open-source repositories via the Sourcegraph tool~\cite{source-graph}, yielding 65,596 functions with calls to target up-to-date APIs.
+For each function, the lines preceding the API invocation serve as candidate inputs $x$, and the invocation line itself as the ground truth for the target API $y$.